QFinUWA/2022-Mean-Reversion-Team4/report.md

 In our algorithm these two moving averages converging is used as a signal to enter the market, when previous conditions have been met.
 We used a 26-day period and a 12-day period for fast and slow metrics, and a 9-day period for the signal line, based on best common practice.

+## Mean Reverting Test

+### Augmented Dickey Fuller - ADF

+The ADF is a statistical and econometric formula used to check if a given time-series is stationary or not, this can also be used to test if our given stock data( which is a time series data) is stationary or mean reverting.
+The test algorithm checks the value in our case the 'close' price against the time index, and returns a p-value, if p-value is below 0.05( normal 5% significance number) then the time series is mean reverting.

+TSLA : p-value: 0.602630490443652
+AAPL : p-value: 0.26725730053984714
+GOOG : p-value: 0.5653012834606965

+The resultant values indicate that all 3 stocks data are mean reverting, but the degree of mean reversion of apple is less.

+### Hurst Exponent

+The hurst exponent value, is another test to check if stock is mean reverting or not and also the degree of said mean reversion.
+The best method to check mean reversion is to get the hurst_exponent value with increasing lag times, if the value decrease as the lag increases then the stock data is mean reverting.

+        1) TSLA
+Hurst exponent with 5 lags: 0.4799
+Hurst exponent with 10 lags: 0.4831
+Hurst exponent with 20 lags: 0.4919
+Hurst exponent with 100 lags: 0.5061
+Hurst exponent with 300 lags: 0.4970
+Hurst exponent with 500 lags: 0.4963
+Hurst exponent with 1000 lags: 0.4832
+Hurst exponent with 2000 lags: 0.4608
+Hurst exponent with 2700 lags: 0.4390
+Hurst exponent with 3500 lags: 0.4119
+Hurst exponent with 5000 lags: 0.3777

+        2) AAPL
+Hurst exponent with 5 lags: 0.4842
+Hurst exponent with 10 lags: 0.4885
+Hurst exponent with 20 lags: 0.4879
+Hurst exponent with 100 lags: 0.4882
+Hurst exponent with 300 lags: 0.4701
+Hurst exponent with 500 lags: 0.4644
+Hurst exponent with 1000 lags: 0.4567
+Hurst exponent with 2000 lags: 0.4251
+Hurst exponent with 2700 lags: 0.3860
+Hurst exponent with 3500 lags: 0.3537
+Hurst exponent with 5000 lags: 0.3153

+        3) GOOG
+Hurst exponent with 5 lags: 0.4961
+Hurst exponent with 10 lags: 0.5032
+Hurst exponent with 20 lags: 0.5073
+Hurst exponent with 100 lags: 0.4891
+Hurst exponent with 300 lags: 0.4405
+Hurst exponent with 500 lags: 0.4073
+Hurst exponent with 1000 lags: 0.3754
+Hurst exponent with 2000 lags: 0.4134
+Hurst exponent with 2700 lags: 0.4277
+Hurst exponent with 3500 lags: 0.4277
+Hurst exponent with 5000 lags: 0.3724

+This test results show us that 'Google' is not that mean reverting, as the value is range bound until the last lag-time.
+But in the case of TSLA and AAPL, the values are only similar in the early lag-times( which are not that spread).

+Hence based on the 2 tests we can observe that all 3 stocks are mean reverting, but GOOG shows less degree in the Hurst test and AAPL due to lower p-value as less degree in the ADF test.
+These test can also act as an indicator to the performance of any mean reversion formula/ strategy for trading.

 ## Algorithm

 ### Core Logic